Rudy red slippers

-Following the Yellow Brick Road: See Seven Powerful Insights From the Wizard of Oz
+Following the Yellow Brick Road: See Eight Powerful Insights From the Wizard of Oz

 One recent Saturday afternoon, I checked out the Academy Museum of Motion Pictures in L.A.
-A central exhibit currently on display at the museum is the tribute to Frank Baum’s The Wizard of Oz.
-Perusing the collections of props and story books from the film’s production got me thinking about the meaning of “following the yellow brick road.”
+A central exhibit currently displayed at the museum is a tribute to Frank Baum’s The Wizard of Oz.
+Perusing the collections of props and storybooks from the film’s production got me thinking about the meaning of “following the Yellow Brick Road.”

-So I started researching, and it turns out that many experts have explored more deeply what Dorothy Gale’s visit to Oz represents.
+So I started researching, and many experts have explored more deeply what Dorothy Gale’s visit to Oz represents.

 Here are some theories and lessons I like most, along with my rose-colored interpretations: